Your MOT has expired, and you’ve forgotten to renew it. What now?

 The MOT test certificate is issued once a year and must be renewed by the date printed on the current MOT certificate.
 The earliest drivers can renew their MOT is up to a month (minus a day) before it expires.

 Some of the penalties you might get if caught driving with an expired MOT include:

-In more serious cases, you could even be prosecuted for driving a car without an MOT, even if it is by accident.
+The fine for no MOT varies depending on how long it has been since your last test.
+In more serious cases, you could even be prosecuted for driving without MOT, even if it is by accident.

 Almost a quarter of vehicles inspected in Q2 2020 failed their MOT.
-What’s more, it is estimated that around 40% of cars fail their first MOT.
+Moreover, around 40% of cars are estimated to fail their first MOT.

 If your vehicle is one of those, you are probably wondering if you can continue driving it.

 You can still drive a car with a failed MOT as long as your previous MOT is valid and no serious defects were found.

 If serious problems were detected, though, you ought to get your vehicle repaired and retested as soon as possible, or else you could get 3 penalty points, a fine of up to £2,500, and a possible driving ban.